-On Friday, March 16, 2018 more than 100 women came together at Huron Hills Church in Ann Arbor to continue the task of empowering women living in extreme poverty by providing micro-loans.
-These loans allow women in communities all over the world to pursue small business opportunities and improve their living situations, educate their children, and reduce the risk of oppression and exploitation of themselves and their families.
+On Friday, October 12, 2018, iZōsh members and guests gathered together at Huron Hills Church in Ann Arbor to learn about and empower women living in extreme poverty.
+A big part of the evening was funding micro-loans, which allow women in communities around the world to pursue small business opportunities and improve their living situations, educate their children, and reduce the risk of oppression and exploitation of themselves and their families.
 This is the vision of iZōsh.

 The Event began with an introductory video from World Vision called “We Believe In Girls,” followed by a formal welcome from iZōsh Member Bianca Humphries, who mentioned that this was the 16th iZōsh Event of its kind in Ann Arbor.
 Bianca introduced the night’s theme, Refugees, spoke briefly about the keynote speaker, and pointed out some art from the Samaritas Refugee Youth Art program. iZōsh Member Jill Clair spoke in more detail about the iZōsh organization and its history.
 After reading the book Half The Sky, a number of women were inspired to try to do something about lessening the oppression of women in third world countries, however small that effort might be.
 They looked at UN goals of ending poverty in all forms and determined that microfinance should play a role in that.
 From that beginning, 475 women have been funded to date.
 Money is spent at the meetings in real time and most is paid back and redistributed as part of a women-helping-women system.
 The evening’s goal was to surpass the mark of 500 women being funded, and the Event began with $5,785 having been received in advance.